7.5 cm leichtes Infanteriegeschütz 18

 The 7.5 cm leichtes Infanteriegeschütz 18 (7.5 cm le.IG 18) was an infantry support gun of the German Wehrmacht used during World War II.

 Background

-The le.IG 18 design was influenced by the lessons learned from World War I. During the conflict the infantry often found that divisional artillery often failed to destroy enemy positions in close combat, leading to the use of portable artillery pieces such as the 7.58 cm Minenwerfer.
+The le.IG 18 design was influenced by the lessons learned from World War I. During the conflict the infantry found that divisional artillery often failed to destroy enemy positions in close combat, leading to the use of portable artillery pieces such as the 7.58 cm Minenwerfer.
 In 1927, Rheinmetall-Borsig began working on a replacement originally known as the 7.5 cm leichtes Minenwerfer 18 before it was formally adopted by the Reichswehr as the 7.5 cm leichtes Infanteriegeschütz 18 in 1932.

 Description

 The le.IG 18 is a light gun with a short barrel.
 The breech was unique, using a 'shotgun' style mechanism: when the breech lever is operated, the top part of the breech remains open until a fresh shell is loaded; the rim of the shell case forces the mechanism to close the top part under its own weight.
 The carriage is a simple box trail with a spade traversing across the axle and could be fitted with a gun shield to protect the crew.
 A hydropneumatic recoil system is located beneath the barrel.
 Two versions were made: one with wooden spoken wheels for horse towing and other with steel discs with pneumatic tires for motorized towing.